Apollo3zehn/PythonHealthChecker/README.md

 When you are done, copy the new python file into the ```./src/Extensions``` folder.
 If you are not restarting the app, it will instead be (re)loaded automatically during the next check cycle.

-With your new notifier in place, you should update your configuration file like this to define one or multiple notifiers:
+With your new notifier in place, you should update your configuration file like this to define one or multiple notifications:

 ```ini
 # notifications